Back to Blog

 Expecting parents in Portugal are entitled to both maternity and paternity leave.
-Mothers can take up to 120 days off work before and after the birth of their child, with the option to extend it to 150 days if they choose to breastfeed.
+Mothers can take up to 120 days off work before and after the birth date of their child, with the option to extend it to 150 days if they choose to breastfeed.

 During this period, they will receive 100 percent of their salary from social security.
-Fathers are entitled to 20 days of paternity leave, which can be taken within the first five months after the birth of their child.
+Fathers are entitled to 20 days of paternity leave, which can be taken within the first five months after the birth date of their child.
 During this period, they will also receive 100 percent of their salary from social security.

 Unemployment benefits in Portugal

 The Portuguese system offers unemployment benefits to those who have lost their jobs involuntarily.
 The number of benefits you will receive will depend on your previous income and your length of service.

 You will need to have paid contributions for at least 12 months in the 24 months before losing your job to qualify for unemployment benefits.
 The duration of the benefits will also depend on your length of service.

 It’s not uncommon to hear people complain about Portugal’s bureaucracy.
 While navigating bureaucracy in Portugal can be frustrating and time-consuming, it is important to ensure you have all the necessary documentation and be prepared for differences in requirements between different locations and officials.
 The process may seem daunting at first, but with patience and organization, it can be managed.